xavicampa/appsync-workshop/README.md

 Test the following:
 - Listing rooms and bookings as `admin` and `person1` both work
 - Listing rooms and bookings as `person2` does *not* work
-    - Error reported in the browser's Developer Console
+    - Error might be reported only in the browser's Developer Console
 - Adding a booking as `admin` succeeds
 - Adding a booking as `person1` fails
-    - Error reported in the browser's Developer Console
+    - Error might be reported only in the browser's Developer Console

 # Requirement 1
 Allow guest to add their own booking, without exposing guest as a parameter